serkankocabas/serkankocabas.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am an economist currently pursuing my [Ph.D. in Economics](https://economics.uc3m.es/home-phd/) at [Universidad Carlos III de Madrid](https://economics.uc3m.es).
-During my doctoral studies, I completed a Ph.D. traineeship at the [European Central Bank](https://www.ecb.europa.eu/home/html/index.en.html).
-Prior to my Ph.D., I gained valuable experience as an Economist at [BBVA-Research](https://www.bbvaresearch.com/en/).
+I am an economist pursuing a [Ph.D. in Economics](https://economics.uc3m.es/home-phd/) at [Universidad Carlos III de Madrid](https://economics.uc3m.es).
+During my Ph.D., I completed a Ph.D. traineeship at the [European Central Bank](https://www.ecb.europa.eu/home/html/index.en.html) and previously worked as an Economist at [BBVA-Research](https://www.bbvaresearch.com/en/).

-I earned my [Master of Research in Economic Analysis](https://www.uc3m.es/master/economic-analysis) at Universidad Carlos III de Madrid and hold a [Master of Science in Macroeconomic Policy and Financial Markets](https://bse.eu/masters-degrees/specialized-economic-analysis/macroeconomic-policy-and-financial-markets) from the Barcelona School of Economics.
-Additionally, I obtained my [Bachelor of Science in Economics](hhttps://econ.metu.edu.tr/en/undergraduateprogram) from Middle East Technical University.
+My doctoral research focuses on monetary policy, international macroeconomics, and quantitative macroeconomics, with particular attention to climate change, and bank and firm heterogeneity.

-My research focuses on Monetary policy, International Macro, and Quantitative Macro, with a current emphasis on climate change and firm heterogeneity.
+I will be on the 2025 / 2026 academic job market.
 {style="text-align: justify;"}